 Inspired by the enormous legacy of evangelical theologian Carl F. H. Henry, the Henry Center was founded as a part of Trinity Evangelical Divinity School in 2006.

-As a center whose identity is shaped around the concept of understanding, we recognize that conversations about complex topics often generate noise, not wisdom.
-Instead of adding to this noise, we aim to harmonize past and current sources in Biblically-sound discussions which produce insight, not just information.
-To achieve this task, we provide a host of recurring programs which target a variety of media and audiences.
-We also fund faculty-led initiatives which draw attention to specific, often-overlooked theological questions.
+As a center whose identity is shaped around the concept of theological understanding, we recognize that conversations about such topics often generate noise, not wisdom.
+Instead of adding to this noise, we aim to harmonize past and current discussions in ways that produce insight, not just information.
+To achieve

 Carl F. H. Henry

 As we pursue the advancement of Christian wisdom, we look to the example of the late theologian Carl F. H. Henry (1913–2003).
 In an atmosphere fraught with cultural and religious change, Henry helped spearhead the modern evangelical movement.
 In fact, a 1977 edition of Time magazine referred to Henry as “the leading theologian” of American evangelicalism.
 Henry’s slate of achievements included acting as the first editor of Christianity Today, serving as president of the Evangelical Theological Society and the American Theological Society, organizing several international conferences on evangelicalism, and writing esteemed works such as “God, Revelation, and Authority.”
 The HCTU doesn’t seek simply to endorse all of Henry’s theological stances, but instead to emulate Henry’s persona as a faithful evangelical theologian and conscientious cultural voice.

 If you have any questions or things you would like to chat about, please feel free to contact us.
 We would love to hear from you!